chamaeleonidae/api/docs/apis/search.md

 ## `SearchItem` Schema :id=schema-search-items

 A search item is a discrete unit of searchable content akin to a Google search result.
-You have content within your product even if you don't think of it that way, any database records that your Users would want to find is a piece of content.
-Sent us this content to surface it to your Users in the Chameleon search bar
+You have content within your product, even if you don't think of it that way.
+Any database records that your Users would want to find is a piece of content.
+Send us this content to surface it to your Users in the Chameleon search bar

 > `SearchItem`s are associated with `actions`: [SearchActions](apis/search.md?id=schema-search-actions), and `title_labels` / `description_labels`: [SearchLabels](apis/search.md?id=schema-search-labels)